 In addition to these behavioral changes, people who abuse Percocet and similar drugs will often display even more basic, obvious symptoms.
 Unusual drowsiness or confusion, mood swings and depression, and strange sleeping patterns can be causes for concern.

-Risks of abuse or overuse
+Risks of Abuse or Overuse

-Personal, professional, and financial harm
+- Personal, professional, and financial harm

 Overcoming a Percocet addiction

-One of the most devastating consequences of opioid addiction, in many cases, is that the user becomes physically dependent.
+- Withdrawal symptoms: One of the most devastating consequences of opioid addiction, in many cases, is that the user becomes physically dependent.
 The withdrawal process can be brutal.
 Once deprived of the opioids it has become dependent upon the body will react in a variety of painful and even unbearable ways.
 A doctor who specializes in addiction treatment may use medications as part of the detoxification process.
 Drugs that may be used to reduce the severity of withdrawal symptoms include buprenorphine, methadone, naltrexone, and lofexidine.

-Becoming free of Percocet abuse or addiction often requires making strategic, significant modifications to living arrangements, everyday routines, and other basic facts of life.
+- Behavioral therapy: Becoming free of Percocet abuse or addiction often requires making strategic, significant modifications to living arrangements, everyday routines, and other basic facts of life.
 The underlying health and mental health disorders must be managed or resolved without the drug.
 Therapists and substance use addiction counselors work closely with their clients to develop new coping and life skills that enable life free of opiates.

-Many people who abuse Percocet may do so, at least in part, because of pre-existing mental health issues like chronic depression, anxiety, or post-traumatic stress disorder.
+- Mental health care: Many people who abuse Percocet may do so, at least in part, because of pre-existing mental health issues like chronic depression, anxiety, or post-traumatic stress disorder.
 Diagnosing and managing such concomitant conditions will often be an important component of Percocet addiction treatment.